ConradIrwin/conradirwin.github.com/_posts/2012-11-23-constant-lookup.md

 Object::C == C
 {% endhighlight %}

-Given that almost everything in Ruby is an Object (even classes!), the defaulting of the currently open class to Object at the top of the file is the magic that makes top-level constants available everywhere.
+This in turn explains why top-level constants are available throughout your program.
+Almost all classes in Ruby inherit from Object, so Object is almost always included in the list of ancestors of the currently open class, and thus its constants are almost always available.

 That said, if you've ever used a `BasicObject`, and noticed that top-level constants are missing, you now know why.
 Because `BasicObject` does not subclass `Object`, all of the constants are not in the lookup chain:

 {% highlight ruby %}
 class Foo < BasicObject